plugget/plugget-unreal-plugin/README.md

 <details>
 <summary>2.
 Enable the plugin</summary>

-  - Restart or open Unreal
-  - Open the plugin editor from the menu `edit/Plugins`
+  - Open the Unreal plugin editor from the menu `edit/Plugins`
   - Enable the `plugget` plugin
   - Restart Unreal
 </details>